Secondary CMB temperature anisotropies from magnetic reheating: Constraints on PMFs

 This constraint is much weaker than that obtained from the CMB spectral distortion, i.e., ${\cal B} < 10\; {\rm nG}$ on $10\; {\rm Mpc}^{-1} \lesssim k_{\rm p}\lesssim 10^{3}\; {\rm Mpc}^{-1}$~\citep{Jedamzik:1999bm}.
-Although the passive mode and the cross-correlation between them leads a constraint similar to Eq.~(\ref{const B disc}) on these scales, that from the CMB spectral distortions are much tighter.
-Thus, the inhomogeneous magnetic reheating is not useful to constrain Gaussian PMFs.
-This is because the disconnected correlation functions are nothing but the square of the power spectrum, which we can see very well by using the spectral distortions.
-Indeed, \citet{2015JCAP...05..049N} also showed that the anisotropic acoustic reheating is not useful to discuss the upper bound on the Gaussian curvature perturbations.
+Although $C^{\Theta_{B}\Delta_{B}}_{\ell}$ and $C^{\Theta_{B}\Theta_{B}}_{\ell}$ lead to constraints similar to Eq.~(\ref{const B disc}) on the same scales, that from the CMB spectral distortions are much tighter.
+Thus, inhomogeneous magnetic reheating is not useful to constrain Gaussian PMFs.
+Indeed, \citet{2015JCAP...05..049N} also showed that the anisotropic acoustic reheating is not useful to discuss upper bounds on small-scale Gaussian curvature perturbations.